Girl Meets Rock!: Reception

-By November 2024, Girl Meets Rock! had over 36 million views on Shōnen Jump+.
+Girl Meets Rock! had over 36 million views on Shōnen Jump+ by November 2024, and over 130 million by the end of March 2026.
 Its sixth collected volume was the best-selling manga at Comic Zin stores for the week of March 31 – April 6, 2025.
 The series won the 10th Next Manga Award in the web category in 2024.
 It also ranked tenth at the third Late Night Manga Awards in 2024 hosted by Bungeishunjū's Crea magazine.
 The series ranked second on both Takarajimasha's Kono Manga ga Sugoi! list of the best manga of 2025 for male readers and Freestyle magazine's Kono Manga wo Yome! list of the best manga of 2025.
 The series was ranked fifth in the Nationwide Bookstore Employees' Recommended Comics list of 2025.
 It was nominated for the 18th Manga Taishō in 2025 and ranked third with 75 points.
-In October 2025, Girl Meets Rock! was nominated for the 9th Saito Takao Award, the results of which will be announced on December 10.
+Girl Meets Rock! was nominated for the 9th Saito Takao Award in 2025.

 Satoru Shoji of Japan Anime News wrote that unlike most works centered around school music clubs, such as K-On! and Bocchi the Rock!, Girl Meets Rock! takes a different approach by portraying the realistic emotions and actions of ordinary high school students, but called the manga itself "far from ordinary" due to subverting readers' expectations on upcoming plot developments and for depicting the struggles of characters without becoming too heavy in tone.
 He cited Chihiro's internal monologues as one of the highlights of the series, and believes readers will enjoy "being at the mercy" of master strategist Rin.
 Shoji expressed frustration that the English release changed the manga's title from "Ordinary Light Music Club"; a title that he described as "so profound that I could write an entire article just explaining it".

 In Brutus, Kenta Terunuma concurred with Shoji, writing that despite many manga being set in light music clubs, the distinctive feature of Girl Meets Rock! is that the characters do not aim to make their professional debut or win a contest, and no dramatic events occur.
 However, he explained it is not simply a heartwarming work, as the ensemble story focuses on the human drama hidden in the small events of high school life.

+Erica Friedman of Anime News Network gave the first volume a perfect five-star rating.
+Calling it an "entertaining and relatable journey of self-exploration", she praised multiple aspects of the manga as realistic, and felt the skilled, but rough-edged, art style suited the work.

-The song "Riyū Naki Hankō (The Rebel Age)" by A Flood of Circle went viral after being included in Girl Meets Rock!.
+The song "Riyū Naki Hankō (The Rebel Age)" by A Flood of Circle went viral after being included in Girl Meets Rock!
 Frontman Ryosuke Sasaki credited this with helping sell tickets to the band's August 2024 concert at Hibiya Open-Air Concert Hall.
 Other recording acts who are admitted fans of the series include Acidman, Ado, Kana-Boon, Kyuso Nekokami and Hump Back, all of whom lent their names to a November 2024 poster promoting the manga.